-WSL 1 was the original release, and it introduced the ability to run Linux distros natively alongside Windows 10.
+WSL 1 was the original release and introduced the ability to run Linux distros natively alongside Windows 10.
 WSL 2 is the second version that now uses virtualization to run the Linux kernel inside a lightweight virtual machine, offering the same benefits as the first version, plus better system performance and full system call support compatibility.

-Search for Command Prompt, right-click the top result, and select the Run as administrator option.
+Search for Command Prompt (or PowerShell), right-click the top result, and select the Run as administrator option.

 wsl --list --verboseQuick tip: You can also write the command like this: